p-user/p-user/README.md

 - **AI tools**: GitHub Copilot, Code Review platforms, cursor.ai

 ## 📈 Feel free to explore my repositories where I experiment with various **.NET** technologies and incorporate solutions.

+💡 Note: The repositories in this account are purely technical explorations.
+They are not intended for production or business use.
+My aim is to experiment with different technologies, architectural styles, and best practices to enhance my understanding and skills.